khademijasmine-web/automation_trap/README.md

 └── Data/                         <- Excel dataset (includes regression sheet)
 ```

-## How to Run the Python Script
+## How to Reproduce the Analysis

+This project is fully reproducible across three standard tools.

+**Regression (Excel Data Analysis ToolPak):**
+1. Open the Excel file and go to the regression sheet.
+2. Go to Data → Data Analysis → Regression.
+3. Set Input Y Range = `automation_risk_score`, Input X Range = `ai_intensity_score`, tick Labels, and set Confidence Level to 95% (α = 0.05).
+4. Click OK to generate the full regression output (R Square, coefficient, Significance F).

+**Correlation matrix (Python):**
 1. Make sure Python is installed.
 2. Open Command Prompt (cmd) and install the libraries:
    ```
    pip install pandas matplotlib openpyxl
    ```
-3. Place the script in the same folder as the Excel data file.
+3. Place `correlation_analysis.py` in the same folder as the Excel data file.
 4. In cmd, navigate to that folder and run:
    ```
    python correlation_analysis.py
    ```

+**Dashboard (Power BI):**
+Open the `.pbix` file in Power BI Desktop to explore the interactive dashboard (quadrant split, industry exposure, and the 2010–2025 trend).

 ## Data Source